maxistar/tonwalletapp/readme.md

   - [ ] can we check the network in background to see if money arrived?
   - [ ] can we show status message on the top as required in the mock?
   - [ ] can we better format icons on the buttons?
-  - [ ] layout round corners
+  - [x] layout round corners
+  - [ ] for some wallets not all transactions are being shown
+  - [ ] storage fee and comments are not being shown
 - [ ] send dialog
   - [x] add paste icon
   - [ ] use paste icon
 - [ ] receive dialog
   - make fonts as provided
-- [ ] scan wallet barcode
-  - add an image to the video screen
 - [ ] security
   - [ ] do not show secret phrase to logs
   - [ ] can se use better method to store the wallet? e.g. secret phrase?